 Japanese name: Yamori

-Found inside homes, sticking to the walls on your balcony or veranda, the Japanese gecko is a common sight from Kyushu to Honshu Island.
+Found inside homes, sticking to the walls on your balcony or veranda, the Japanese gecko is a common sight from Kyushu to Honshu.
 Keep them around!
 The small, harmless reptiles are insectivores that will rid you of at least some of the mosquitoes and flies around your house.
 Special ability: they can shed their tail that will keep moving for a while to distract an attacking predator (like your cat) and flee.

 2. Jumping spider (Salticidae family)